 Andy Smith offers a tentative response to such questions in this poetic presentation - and comes to very few definite conclusions.

-He engages live and digital audiences with stimulating poetry and related commentary ... interspersed with history, humour and the occasional thought-provoking insight.
+He drives, walks, talks and engages live or digital audiences with stimulating poetry and related commentary ... interspersed with humour, thought-provoking insights and the occasional smattering of history.

 Kind words: